-- 1. to make recommendations to the Board on the Company's policy and structure for all Directors' and the Company's senior management's (if any) remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy; - 2. to review and approve the Company senior management's remuneration proposals with reference to the Board's corporate goals and objective; - 3. to make recommendations to the Board on the remuneration packages of individual Executive Directors and the Company's senior management (if any).
-This should include benefits in kind, pension rights and compensation payments, including any compensation payable for loss or termination of their office or appointment; - 4. to make recommendations to the Board on the remuneration of Non-executive Directors; - 5. to consider salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the Group; - 6. to review and approve compensation payable to Executive Directors and senior management (if any) for any loss or termination of office or appointment to ensure that it is consistent with contractual terms and otherwise fair and not excessive; - 7. to review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that they are consistent with contractual terms and are otherwise reasonable and appropriate; and - 8. to ensure that no Director or any of his associates is involved in deciding his own remuneration.
+- 1. to make recommendations to the Board on the Company's policy and structure for all Directors' and the Company's senior management's (if any) remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy; - 2. to review and approve the Company senior management's remuneration proposals with reference to the Board's corporate goals and objectives; - 3. to make recommendations to the Board on the remuneration packages of individual Executive Directors and the Company's senior management (if any).
+This should include benefits in kind, pension rights and compensation payments, including any compensation payable for loss or termination of their office or appointment; - 4. to make recommendations to the Board on the remuneration of Non-executive Directors; - 5. to consider salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the Group; - 6. to review and approve compensation payable to Executive Directors and senior management (if any) for any loss or termination of office or appointment to ensure that it is consistent with contractual terms and otherwise fair and not excessive; - 7. to review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that they are consistent with contractual terms and are otherwise reasonable and appropriate; - 8. to ensure that no Director or any of his associates is involved in deciding his own remuneration; and - 9. to review annually and/or approve matters relating to share schemes under Chapter 17 of the Listing Rules, including any grants of options or awards to directors or senior management (if any);